Courage Kenny Rehabilitation Institute

 A speech-language pathologist explains what to expect during a videostroboscopy exam.

 Hello.
-I'm a speech-language pathologist at Sister Kenny Rehabilitation Institute.
+I'm a speech-language pathologist at Courage Kenny Rehabilitation Institute.

 One of the tools we use to get a good look at vocal folds is called videostroboscopy.

 Videostroboscopy is a state-of-the-art technique that provides a magnified view of the vocal folds in action.
 Vocal folds vibrate too fast to be seen by the naked eye, so this technology uses a strobe light to visually slow down the vibration of the vocal folds – allowing for an accurate diagnosis of vocal fold conditions and diseases.

 The procedure is simple and involves looking through the mouth and or nose.
 The scope does not go down your throat, it does not touch anything and it is not painful.